sujal-0611/MLlabs/lab5.md

 1. How is the structure of LeNet-5 different from our basic CNN, and why might these differences be beneficial?
 2. Why do we use 'tanh' activation instead of 'relu' in LeNet-5?
+   When LeNet-5 was proposed, ReLU was not widely known or used.Researchers were still exploring various activation functions.
+Also ReLu lacks symmetry and can suffer from the “dying ReLU” problem (where neurons get stuck with zero gradients).

 ## Part 3: AlexNet